cashapp/misk/misk/misk-crypto/README.md

 How it works?
 -----
-The `Cipher` object is used to encrypt/decrypt data.
+This module reads a configuration key and uses it to initialize and bind Tink primitives (`Aead`, `Mac`).

-It uses a key which is loaded from a configuration file at startup.
+- Each primitive is also given a `@Named` annotation to make it easy to inject where needed.
-The key associated with each cipher should be stored **encrypted** in the app's common configuration file.
+- Each primitive must have a serialized and *encrypted* `KeysetHandle` file associated with it in order to be initialized.

-In order to initialize the module, the app must have a configured GcpKmsClient (Google), or an AwsKmsClient (Amazon) client in order to have access to the KMS.
+In order to initialize the module, the app must have a configured `GcpKmsClient` (Google), or an `AwsKmsClient` (Amazon) client in order to have access to the KMS.

 Setup
 -----